How much are estate agent fees?

-Some estate agents also offer a scaled-down service for a fixed fee that's payable upfront, whether your property sells or not.
+Some estate agents also offer a reduced service for a fixed fee that's payable upfront, whether your property sells or not.

 Estate agent contracts: things to check

-An important way of ensuring that the relationship between you and your estate agent remains positive is to read the contract before signing, and question anything you're unsure or unhappy with.
+One important way to ensure that the relationship between you and your estate agent remains positive is to read the contract before signing and question anything you're unsure or unhappy with.
 The bottom line is that if you don't understand the contract, you shouldn't sign it.

 A few things to check when reading the contract include:

-- What happens if I find a buyer myself, for example a work colleague, friend or neighbour?
+- What happens if I find a buyer myself, for example a colleague, friend or neighbour?

 - If I'm unhappy with the service I'm receiving, how quickly can I get out of the contract?
 (You should ideally look for a tie-in period of no more than six weeks.)

-- Can I try use more than one estate agent?
+- Can I use more than one estate agent?